MicrosoftDocs/biztalk-docs/biztalk/core/logic-app-adapter.md

 ---
-title: Use Logic App adapter in BizTalk Server| Microsoft Docs
+title: Connect to Azure Logic Apps from BizTalk Server
-description: Install and configure the Logic Apps adapter to create a receive port, receive location, and send port in BizTalk Server ms.custom: biztalk-2020 ms.date: 12/09/2020 ms.service: biztalk-server ms.reviewer: "" ms.suite: "" ms.topic: article
+description: Install and configure the Azure Logic Apps adapter to create a receive port, receive location, and send port in BizTalk Server. ms.custom: biztalk-2020 ms.date: 12/09/2020 ms.service: biztalk-server ms.topic: article
 ---

-# Install and use the Logic App Adapter on BizTalk Server
+# Connect to Azure Logic Apps from BizTalk Server

-BizTalk Server uses the Logic Apps adapter to receive messages from an Azure logic app, or send messages to an Azure logic app.

-In Azure, we create a logic app.
-This logic app uses the BizTalk Connector to connect to a receive location that you create on your BizTalk Server.
-This topic assumes you have some familiarity with Azure Logic Apps.
-If you're new to logic apps, we suggest [learning more about them](/azure/logic-apps/logic-apps-overview), and even [creating your own logic app](/azure/logic-apps/quickstart-create-first-logic-app-workflow).

-In this topic, we list the steps to receive a message in BizTalk Server from a logic app.
-Put another way, the logic app sends messages to a BizTalk Server.
-The receive-side uses applications in IIS to handle the communication with the Azure service.
-If BizTalk Server is on-premises, you also install a data gateway on the BizTalk Server, and create a gateway in Azure.
+To exchange messages between BizTalk Server and a logic app workflow in Azure, you can use the adapter in BizTalk Server for Azure Logic Apps.
+This guide shows how to receive a message in BizTalk Server from a logic app workflow.
+The workflow can send messages to BizTalk Server.
+The receiving end uses applications in IIS to handle communication with an Azure service.

-If BizTalk Server is installed on an Azure virtual machine (VM), then you can choose to expose the VM as an HTTP endpoint (you get a URL), or don't expose it as an HTTP endpoint.
-If you expose it, then you don't need to use the gateway.
+If BizTalk Server is on premises, you must install the on-premises data gateway on BizTalk Server, and create an on-premises data gateway resource in Azure.
+However, if BizTalk Server is installed on an Azure virtual machine, you can choose whether or not to expose the virtual machine as an HTTP endpoint, which has a URL that you can call.

+If you choose the HTTP endpoint option, you don't need to use the gateway.
 You can enter your URL in the BizTalk Connector in your logic app.
 If you don't expose the VM (no URL), then you need to use the gateway.
 These steps are listed in this topic.

+In Azure, create a logic app workflow that uses BizTalk connector to connect to a receive location, which you create on your BizTalk Server.

+This topic assumes you have some familiarity with Azure Logic Apps.
+If you're new to logic apps, we suggest [learning more about them](/azure/logic-apps/logic-apps-overview), and even [creating your own logic app](/azure/logic-apps/quickstart-create-first-logic-app-workflow).

 We also show you how to send messages from BizTalk Server to an Azure logic app.
 Put another way, the logic app receives messages from BizTalk Server.
 The send side is fairly straightforward, as you will see in this topic.